OpenMDAO/OpenMDAO1/openmdao/docs/usr-guide/tutorials/sellar.rst

    Coupling vars: 3.160..., 3.755...
    Minimum objective:  3.18339...

-Just as in the previous tutorial, we create a clean `Problem` and set our Sellar group as its root.
-Then we set the driver to be the ScipyOptimizer, which wraps scipy's `minimize` function which itself is a wrapper around 9 different multivariable optimizers.
-These include COBYLA and SLSQP, which are the only two choices that support constrained optimization.
-Additionally, SLSQP can make use of the OpenMDAO-supplied gradient, so we will use SLSQP.

 Next we add the parameter for 'z'.
 Recall that the first argument for `add_param` is a string containing the name of a variable declared in a `ParamComp`.
 Since we are promoting the output of this pcomp, we use the promoted name, which is 'z' (and likewise we use 'x' for the other parameter.)
-Variable 'z' is an 2-element array, and each element has a different set of bounds defined in the problem, so we must specify the `low` and `high` attributes as numpy arrays.
+Variable 'z' is an 2-element array, and each element has a different set of bounds defined in the problem, so we  specify the `low` and `high` attributes as numpy arrays.
+If you are ok with the same `low` or `high` for all elements of your design variable array, you could also give a scalar for those arguments.

 Next, we add the objective by calling `add_objective` on the `driver` giving it the promoted path of the quantity we wish to minimize.
 All optimizers in